top of page

 Monna has extensive experience in microcurrent electroacupuncture for pain, injury, or chronic musculoskeletal conditions.
 Using a combination of microcurrent and traditional acupuncture, she frequently works with seniors to alleviate arthritic symptoms, stiffness and ease mobility

-Shamanic work can offer deep, soul level healing at this time of great societal and personal change.
-For we are being called to a more spirit-filled life that is purpose-driven and fulfilling, in order to create a better world for us all.
+Shamanic work can offer deep, soul level healing at this time of great societal and personal change, for we are being called to a more spirit-filled life that is purpose-driven and fulfilling, in order to create a better world for us all.

 Please email Susan at nonsavage@gmail.com for further information or to book an appointment.